motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 1. EMR default configuration

-    As it turns out, AWS EMR sets up spark options with some predefined values based on type of machine, that we have used in our cluster.
+    As it turns out, AWS EMR sets up spark options with some predefined values based on the type of machine, that we're using in our cluster.

     ![figure 9](./img/spark_defaults.png)

-    For the *c4* machines family, which is supposed to be compute optimized, it apparently determines the number of executors in a way that each will have 4 vCores assigned.
+    For the *c4* machines family, which is supposed to be compute optimized, it determines the number of executors in a way that each will have 4 vCores assigned.

     ![figure 10](./img/default_executors.png)

     So for *c4.8xlarge*, *c4.4xlarge*, *c4.2xlarge* it creates 9, 4, 2 executors per machine respectively.

+    For the *r5* family, which is supposed to be memory optimized, it creates 1 exectuore per vCore.
+The obvious downside of this approaach is that it’ll not be able to take advantage of running multiple tasks in the same JVM.
+Maybe that's the reason it didn't perform that well for us.

     For the *m5* family which serve as *general purpose*, it opts to always have 2vCores assigned to each executor.

-    For the *r5* family, which is supposed to be memory optimized for instance it creates 1 exectuore per vCore and so it’ll not be able to take advantage of running multiple tasks in the same JVM.
-Maybe that is the reason it did not perform that well for us.
+We can see that it's somewhat balanced between memory and compute oriented machines.

     All the results to this point, were obtained using the deafult EMR configuration.

 2. Enabling maximum resource allocation option

-    [https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-configure.html#spark-defaults] gives a hint that it is possible for spark to set option *maximizeResourceAllocation* to *true*.
+    [1] gives a hint that it is possible for spark to set option *maximizeResourceAllocation* to *true*.
 This option will set some spark options based on this table :

     ![figure 11](./img/spark_defaults_maximize.png)

+    We first, tried this out with 20 *c4.x4large* machines.
 Passing this configuration:
     ```json
     [
         {